hansikasaha/NIC-BMS-EIGIBLITY-ENGINE/README.md

-# NIC
+# NIC PROJECT
-BMS Eligibiity Recommendation Engine
+## BMS Eligibiity Recommendation Engine

+• Developed this recommendation system by integrating a recommendation API into a React frontend to enhance interactivity and usability.

+• This system effectively recommends the most significant schemes based on user input from the provided database, enhancing the user experience through a intuitive React interface.

-### To run the code, follow the commands
+## To run this project, run the following commands
-To run simple script or with user input <br/>
-run command: python NIC_DRAFT.py <br/>

-To run script with command line Argument <br>
-run command: python NIC_DRAFT.py --search_terms "Mukhya" --age "21-25" --social_category "ST" --gender "M" --domicile_of_tripura "Y"

-To run FastAPI app <br/>
-run command: python main.py || uvicorn main:app --reload

-To install all required dependencies and modules <br/>
+1. npm i -- to install all dependencies <br/>

-run command: pip install -r requirements.txt
+2. npm run start -- to start app